VariusValinium22/se_project_aroundtheus/README.md

 -Set up Modal for Editing Profile information
 -Set up Modal for Creating a New Card
--Set up Modal for Previewing the Image of the Card
+-Set up Modal for Previewing the Image of the Card -Added the enableValidation() function into validation.js file that enables validation on the two Modals with Input Elements -Added the capability to use 'Esc' or clicking out of the Modals on the outlay in order to close the modals.

 **Videos**